mhossen2022/azure-synapse-labs/steps/03_analysis-of-data-using-dedicated-pools-and-datawarehouse-optimization/documentation.md

 ## Exercise

-### Steps to create tables using dedicated SQL Pool
+### Steps to create tables using dedicated SQL Pool with different distributions, partitions and indexes

 In this section, you will use dedicated SQL Pool to create tables.